Anne Kiguta: Career

 When she turned 18, her local church started a radio station.The station manager encouraged her to audition.
 Kiguta was offered the job, which halted her pursuit of a career in law.This began her passion for the Kenyan media industry.
 At Hope FM she worked as a show host and producer on Plug in and The Top 40 countdown.
 During the holidays, she interned in Hope FM's newsroom covering the local crime-beat.
 It is then that her passion for journalism began.
 Kiguta began anchoring the news bulletin on the breakfast and mid-morning slot while still dabbling in entertainment hosting additional shows on Friday and Saturdays.
 She remained at Hope FM radio between 2003 and 2006.

 Kiguta later went to Capital FM to work as a Senior Anchor and reporter before her big break in television.
 Kiguta went on to work at Royal Media Services in October 2013 as the Group Digital Manager and Senior Anchor.

 Kiguta is currently the proprietor of a boutique media consultancy AK Consulting.
 In this capacity Kiguta produces and hosts Sunday prime time news magazine dubbed Punchline, for K24 TV which covers Kenyan and African political ad economic policy issues.
-The show features interviews with local and international news and policy makers and has hosted among others the Deputy President of Kenya HE William Ruto, UNCTAD Secretary General Dr Mukhisa Kituyi, Kenya's Defense Secretary Dr Monica Juma, UN Women Kenya Country Director Anna Mutavati and a host of local and Africa-wide policy including leaders of the Parliament, governors and other policy makers.
+The show features interviews with local and international news and policy makers and has hosted among others the then Deputy President of Kenya HE William Ruto, UNCTAD Secretary General Dr Mukhisa Kituyi, Kenya's Defense Secretary Dr Monica Juma, UN Women Kenya Country Director Anna Mutavati and a host of local and Africa-wide policy including leaders of the Parliament, governors and other policy makers.